Mark Darrow is an experienced businessman and professional director, specialising in corporate governance.

-Chris has been the National Secretary of the NZ Dairy Workers Union (DWU) since August 2012.
+Chris has been the National Secretary of the NZ Dairy Workers Union Incorporated (DWU) since August 2012.

-In this capacity, Chris is also a Director on several Boards including the Waikato Trade Union Centre Ltd and the Centre for High Performance Work Ltd. He also served as a Director on the NZITO Board prior to the merger with Primary ITO.
+In this capacity, Chris is also a Director on several Boards including the Waikato Trade Union Centre Ltd and the Centre for High Performance Work Ltd. He also served as a Director on the NZITO Board for two years prior to the merger with Primary ITO.
 Chris is also a Trustee of the Workers’ Education Trust Incorporated since April 2017 and a Trustee of the Waikato Community Trust Incorporated (Trust Waikato) since July 2018.

 Chris is an Associate Member of Governance New Zealand (formerly NZ Chartered Company Secretaries) and was the General Secretary of the NZ Labour Party from 2009 to 2012.

 Chris has also worked as a private practice employment lawyer in law firms in both Auckland and Sydney and holds a Bachelor of Laws (Hons) and Bachelor of Social Sciences (Hons) from Waikato University.

 Robyn has over 20 years management and governance experience in the agribusiness and primary sector with a focus on Dairying, Sheep and Beef.